Menelik II's conquests: Wolaita

-In 1890 Menelik invaded the Kingdom of Wolaita.
-The war of conquest has been described by Bahru Zewde as "one of the bloodiest campaigns of the whole period of expansion", and Wolayta oral tradition holds that 118,000 Welayta and 90,000 Shewan troops died in the fighting.
-Kawo (King) Tona Gaga, the last king of Welayta, was defeated and Welayta conquered in 1895.
-Welayta was then incorporated into the Ethiopian Empire.
+In 1890, Menelik invaded the Kingdom of Wolaita.
+The war of conquest has been described by Bahru Zewde as "one of the bloodiest campaigns of the whole period of expansion", and Wolaita oral tradition holds that 118,000 Wolaita and 90,000 Shewan troops died in the fighting.
+Kawo (King) Tona Gaga, the last king of Wolaita, was defeated, and Wolaita was conquered in 1895.
+Wolaita was then incorporated into the Ethiopian Empire.
 However, Welayta had a form of self-administrative status and was ruled by governors directly accountable to the king until the fall of Emperor Haile Selassie in 1974.